Let's start with various tax and ID numbers as they get easily confused...

 - Who needs one?
 Self-employed, consultants, freelancers, any business in order to pay taxes.
 You don't need one as an employee.
 You might have several tax numbers if you have more than one business.
 The Steuernummer relates to your business whereas the Steueridentifikationsnummer relates to your person.

 - Where do I get it?
 At your local tax office (Finanzamt).

 - The tax number can be changed anytime by the tax office, especially when you change your address.

 - Who needs one?
 This only applies to businesses that make repeatedly more than 22000.- Euro per year.
 Small businesses (Kleinunternehmen) or employees do not need one.

 This is a short overview of the main types of taxes you might have to deal with when doing business in Germany.

 - German name: Lohnsteuer or Einkommenssteuer

 - How much is the income tax?
 The income tax is based on your net income.
-There are various business expenses which you can deduct to decrease your taxable income.
+There are various business expenses like office rent, computer hardware, mobile phone costs and many others which you can deduct to decrease your taxable income.
 The income tax varies between 14% and 42% depending on how high your net income is.
 You can calculate your income tax with this tax calculator.